cmpd6/cmpd6.github.io/_information/UM-campus-information.md

 - Ground floor.
     - **Schultz Theatre**.
 All plenaries, and one of the parallel sessions.
     - **Schultz Atrium**.
 Just outside the Theatre.
-Coffee breaks and reception on the first day.
+Coffee breaks and reception on the first day (Tuesday 23 May).
     - **Room 118**.
 Some parallel sessions.
 Just down the corridor from Schultz.
     - **Room**.
 Collaboration room.
 Always open to conference participants.
+Continue down the corridor past room 118.
-    - **Daily Bread Cafe**.
+    - **Daily Bread Café** (DBC).
 Lunches will be served there.
+The DBC is booked for the conference's exclusive use during lunches and is available for all the rest of the time.
+You can purchase snacks, foods and bevarages (alcoholic and not) there at all times.
 - Second floor.
 (Stairs are located at various places throughout the building.
 The building is accessible so you can also find elevators.)
     - **Room 202**.
 Some parallel sessions.
     - **Room 204**.
 Some parallel sessions.

+All plenaries will be held in the Schultz Theatre.
+One of the parallel session will also run there throughout the conference.
+The other one or two (depending on the day/time) session(s) will be held in a subset of rooms 118, 202 and 204.

 See a map of the [Schultz Theatre area](/assets/images/SchultzTheatre-100level.png), remainder of [first floor of SJC](/assets/images/StJohnsCollege-100level.png) and [second floor of SJC](/assets/images/StJohnsCollege-200level.png)

+## Other amenities on campus

+The [University Centre](https://goo.gl/maps/NLVYd5M6a4sfBo1DA) is accessible easily from the Schultz Theatre either through the parkade (for the non-Canadians, this is a multistorey car park or parking garage) has a few shops: bookstore, Starbucks, pharmacy/post office and small convenience store on the basement level, student cafe with pool tables and two students pubs on the third floor.
+You can also find a student union office selling bus tickets here (at the basement level).

+**Note:** the UM campus has a strange floor numbering system due to the fact that a large number of the buildings where teaching occurs are connected by an underground tunnel system.
+Because entry into buildings is often through tunnels, this level is considered the first floor even if it is technically a basement.
+So street level entry is at the "second" floor.

 ## Getting to/leaving campus